dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 [![OpenShift Ruby Example](img/openshift_rails_1.png)](img/openshift_rails_1.png)

 The template specifies various OpenShift resources, some of which are customizable via parameters.
-This page allows to override some.
+This page allows to override these parameters with custom values.

 [![OpenShift Ruby Example](img/openshift_rails_2.png)](img/openshift_rails_2.png)